romkatv/gitstatus/docs/listdir.md

-In order to find untracked files in a git repository, [gitstatusd](https://github.com/romkatv/gitstatus) needs to list the contents of every directory.
+In order to find untracked files in a git repository, [gitstatusd](https://github.com/romkatv/gitstatus) needs to list the contents of every directory. gitstatusd does it 27% faster than a reasonable implementation that a seasoned C/C++ practitioner might write.
-The implementation of `ListDir()` in gitstatusd is about 40% faster than a simple POSIX-based implementation.
 This document explains the optimizations that went into it.
+As directory listing is a common operation, many other projects can benefit from applying these optimizations.

 ## v1